mebusy/notes/dev_notes/AI_CS188_AdversarialSearch.md

 <h2 id="a45c912b3f29a85dfaf265df7e679a37"></h2>
 # Expectimax and Utilities

+## Uncertainty and Utilities

+### Worst-Case vs. Average Case

+ - Idea:
+    - Uncertain outcomes controlled by chance, not an adversary!

 Idea for day is going to think about the case where all uncertainty is controlled by chance and not by an adversary.